4ur1X/Intro_to_IM/June 28/README.md

 #### RGB Hit/Miss Game

-Below is the GIF of the result :
+Below is the photo of the circuit and GIF of the game :

 <img src="" height="230"> &emsp;&emsp;&emsp;